-A deeper understanding of the mechanisms and brain function specifies the way in which a person interacts with his environment, says eminent psychologist Steven Kosslyn.
-In collaboration with Wayne Miller, he developed the theory that the interaction of the top and bottom brain systems is what determines the personality.
+A deeper understanding of these mechanisms and the role of brain structure specifies the way in which a person interacts with their environment, says psychologist Stephen Kosslyn.
+In collaboration with Wayne Miller, he developed the theory that the interaction of the top and bottom brain systems is what determines one’s personality.

 Individuals who use the abilities of both systems easily adapt to the circumstances and have the ability to plan effectively.

-Those who use more the bottom brain have insight and can better interpret their experiences, but are not able to take initiatives for complex tasks.
+Those who use more the bottom brain have insight and can better interpret their experiences but are less able to take initiatives for complex tasks.

-When there the top system is more developed, the person is extremely creative but has no adaptation capacity.
+When there the top system is more developed, the person is very creative but has a low adaptation capacity.

 Finally, people who do not rely on any of the two systems seem to get “lost” in the facts and the requests of those around them and are quite easily affected by the environment.